 The first thing you need for minimalist photography is a plain or neutral background.
 If the background is busy, there will be too much going on in the photo and your main subject won’t stand out.

 Positioning your subject against a plain wall is one of the easiest ways to create a clean and simple composition.
+You could also try using Portrait mode.

 If your subject is colorful, like these pink flowers, a light backdrop will work well.
 However, colorful walls can also work well, as long as your subject stands out against it.